 From the article: Late Night Show Jokes

 Who is the best late-night comedian?
-Sound off on who you think is the funniest - Jon Stewart, Stephen Colbert, David Letterman, Jay Leno, Craig Ferguson, Jimmy Fallon, Jimmy Kimmel, Bill Maher, Conan O'Brien, Chelsea Handler, Carson Daly, or George Lopez - and tell us why they deserve the distinction.
+Sound off on who you think is the funniest - Jon Stewart, Stephen Colbert, David Letterman, Jay Leno, Craig Ferguson, Jimmy Fallon, Jimmy Kimmel, Bill Maher, Conan O'Brien, Chelsea Handler, or Carson Daly - and tell us why they deserve the distinction.
 Share Your Reason

 - Conan is just pure fun.
 Very original.
 Very funny.
 He's just got this balanced presence, not too goofy, not too dignified, but vacillating regularly near both extremes and coming up funny.
 I don't watch anything regularly, but when I want to laugh, I tune into Conan.

 - Are you guys serious?
 Jay Leno was never funny.
 Craig Ferguson doesn't make sense half the time.
 Fallon is just a bad interviewer.
 It goes Conan, Stewart, Letterman, Colbert, Fallon, Kimmel, Ferguson, Leno

 Craig all the way!

 - Craig is the best comedian and is just plain funny as crap.
 He is witty, funny, knows when to cuss for laughter, and I think that makes him a super funny dude.
 I mean, who else would have a gay robot skeleton and a FREAKING ( fake) HORSE!!!

 - Jay Leno tells the best understandable jokes.
 I wish however that Seinfeld was a late night comedian.
 He is really the funniest of the comedians today.